StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ### Content supporting all three communication mediums has many facets

 There are a great many things that go into the organization of content that spans across all three communication mediums:

-- A descriptive title
-- A link to the video playlist for the wider study the content is a part of
 <!--
 - A link to download the video for offline use (as an .mp4 file)
 - A link to download the audio for offline use (as an .mp3 file) -->

+- A descriptive title
+- A link to the video playlist for the wider study the content is a part of
-- A link to see the full slides of the presentation
+- A link to see the slides version of the content
 - A concise summary of the topics the content discusses
 - Full timestamps by topic (these apply to both the video and the audio)
 - The text of the slides laid out without divisions, to be able to read through it seamlessly, navigate via a dynamic table of contents, and search or skim through it without having to go slide-by-slide